 How much does it cost to replace the transmission on a Honda?

-- The average cost to replace or repair a failed Honda transmission ranges in the $2500 to $4000.
+- The average cost to replace or repair a failed Honda transmission ranges from $2500 to $4000.
 Some Honda dealers may quote up to $5500.